Polyhedral compactifications, I: Introduction

 \textbf{Theorem.} {\em The compactification $\widehat{V}$ of a finite dimensional real vector space $V$ with respect to an asymmetric polyhedral norm $\nu$ is a stratified space, where the strata are indexed by the dual faces of the polyhedral unit ball $B$.
 The combinatorial structure of the stratification of $\widehat{V}$ (with respect to the closure relation) is isomorphic to the poset of all faces of the dual polyhedron $B^\vee$ of $B$.
-Moreover, $\widehat V$ is homeomorphic to the dual polyhedron $B^\vee$.}
+Moreover, $\widehat V$ is homeomorphic to the dual polyhedron $B^\vee$ by a homeomorphisms that preserves the stratification.}

-To our best knowledge this result was first shown by Brill \cite{Brill} in the case of symmetric polyhedral norms.
-The general case was, using completely different methods, also proven by Ji and Schilling~\cite{JiSchilling16}.

-For precise statements see \cref{Stratification,Corol3}.
-Moreover, in \cref{TopologyBasis} we provide an explicit neighborhood basis for the topology of the compactification.
-Descriptions of the horofunctions (for metric spaces) in terms of nonstandard analysis are provided in \cref{thm:normalized-horofunction} and in case of asymmetric norms in \cref{AsymHoro}.

-Let us explain the main ideas that underly the proof.
-Let $\delta$ be an asymmetric metric on a proper metric space $(X,d)$.
-The Gromov embedding $X\longrightarrow C(X)/\RR$ assigns to every point $p\in X$ the coset $\delta(p,-)+\RR$.
-The compactification of $X$ is defined to be the closure $\widehat X$ of the image of $X$ in the topological vector space $C(X)/\RR$.
-The maps in this closure $\widehat X$ are the horofunctions of $X$.
-If $\delta$ is bi-Lipschitz equivalent to $d$ and if $\delta$ is geodesic in a weak form, then the Gromov embedding is indeed a topological embedding.

-In order to understand the horofunctions in $\widehat X$, we use the ultrapower $\ns X$ of $X$ with respect to a free ultrafilter.
-Our first main result is that for a proper metric space $X$, every horofunction of $X$ is infinitesimally close to a function $\ns\delta(p,-)-\ns\delta(p,o)$ for some base point $o\in X$, where now $p$ is a point in the ultrapower $\ns X$.
-These points can be thought of as being 'infinitely far away from $X$'.
-In this way we completely avoid the cumbersome notion of 'sequences converging at infinity'.
-Indeed, we do not use any sequences at all in this article, save for Corollary~\ref{Corol2} which is included for the sake of sequence-minded readers.

-In case that the asymmetric metric is given by an asymmetric polyhedral norm $\nu$ on a finite dimensional real vector space $V$, we classify the horofunctions in $\widehat V$ completely in terms of the combinatorial structure of the unit ball $B$ of $\nu$.
-In particular, we show that the compactification $\widehat V$ of $V$ with respect to an asymmetric norm is combinatorially equivalent to the dual polyhedron of the unit ball $B\subseteq V$.
+Since Euclidean buildings are composed of copies of Euclidean space, this analysis of polyhedral compactifications of finite dimensional real vector spaces is crucial for understanding polyhedral compactifications of Euclidean buildings.